gvwilson/sensibleadventures/nardica/nardica.md

 Iffy returned the hug awkwardly.
-She always felt awkward around Honesty, especially when they were close enough that she could smell whatever flowery concoction the other girl used to wash her hair, but it was a good kind of awkward, a *really* good kind that she couldn't stop thinking about.
+She always felt awkward around Honesty, especially when they were close enough that she could smell whatever flowery concoction the other teen used to wash their hair, but it was a good kind of awkward, a *really* good kind that she couldn't stop thinking about.